Jamaican pepper steak is one of my favourite meat dishes. I use to love when my grandmother would prepare this dish for Sunday dinner.

-- Clean, wash and cut up the beef into thin strips
+- Wash, clean and cut up the beef into strips

-- In a kitchen bowl add the beef seasoning, salt and soya to the beef strips and combine.
+- Add the thyme, onion, garlic, scallion, ginger, beef/all-purpose seasoning, salt and browning sauce to the beef strips and combine.
 Leave to marinate

-- Add the water, cover and let to pot cook for about 30 minutes or until meat tender.
+- Add the water or beef stock, cover and let to pot cook for about 20 to 30 minutes.

 - Stir in the bell peppers.